-Norton Children’s is the foremost provider of neurology care in Louisville, Kentucky and Southern Indiana.
+Norton Children’s is the leading provider of neurology care for children from Louisville, Kentucky, and Southern Indiana.
 Our board-certified and fellowship-trained neurologists have state-of-the-art tools and training to evaluate your child’s condition.
-They have the skill and experience with hypotonia to know whether your child needs treatment or whether the condition will rectify itself as your child grows.
+They have the skills and experience with hypotonia to know whether your child needs treatment or whether the condition will resolve as your child grows.

 A precise diagnosis guides a customized plan for your child that minimizes risk of side effects, so your child can get back to being a kid.

-Hypotonia — low muscle tone or floppiness — could be a temporary condition or a congenital issue involving the central nervous system or muscles.
+Hypotonia — also called low muscle tone or floppiness — could be a temporary condition or a congenital issue involving the central nervous system or muscles.

-After a neurologic exam to evaluate low muscle tone, our neurology providers may need to conduct additional tests that could include an evaluation of how your child metabolizes sugars, fats and proteins.
-We also may need to perform an MRI to examine your child’s brain and/or spinal cord.
+After a neurological exam to evaluate low muscle tone, our neurology providers may conduct additional tests that could include an evaluation of how your child metabolizes sugars, fats and proteins.
+We also may perform an MRI to examine your child’s brain and/or spinal cord.
 Genetic testing also may be helpful.

-Some procedures such as MRI can be scary for children, and we can provide sedation.
+Some tests, such as MRI, can be scary for children, and we can provide sedation if needed.

-In some cases, we may need to measure the electrical activity of nerves and electromyography (EMG) to measure the electrical activity of muscles.
+In some cases, we may need to measure the electrical activity of nerves and muscles using electromyography (EMG).
 We also may need to remove a small amount of muscle tissue for testing.

 Capturing a precise diagnosis helps our neurologists map out a plan that could include working with our team’s physical therapists and occupational therapists to help build muscle tone and strength.
 If necessary, we also provide speech therapy.

-In some children, low muscle tone can lead to musculoskeletal problems.
-They may require visits with Norton Children’s Orthopedics of Louisville — the only pediatric orthopedic practice in the area — for scoliosis, hip dysplasia or hip dislocations.
-They also may need walking aids.
-Through your child’s course, our physical medicine and rehabilitation team helps ensure that he or she has the equipment needed to thrive.
+In some children, low muscle tone can lead to musculoskeletal issues.
+They may require visits with Norton Children’s Orthopedics of Louisville — the only pediatric orthopedic practice in the area — for care of scoliosis, hip dysplasia or hip dislocation, or for walking aids.
+Throughout your child’s treatment, our physical medicine and rehabilitation team helps ensure your child has everything they need to thrive.